ccao-data/data-architecture/dbt/README.md

 ### Data tests

-We implement data tests using [dbt tests](https://docs.getdbt.com/docs/build/tests).
+We implement data tests using [dbt tests](https://docs.getdbt.com/docs/build/tests) to check that hard-and-fast assumptions about our raw data are correct.
 We prefer adding tests inline in `schema.yml` config files using [generic tests](https://docs.getdbt.com/best-practices/writing-custom-generic-tests), rather than [singular